uva-hydroinformatics/SUMMA_Docker_Training/README.md

 ## Helpful commands
 - List all running containers with `docker ps -a`.
 - Delete running containers with `docker container rm ContainerID`
+- List all Docker images with 'docker images'
+- Delete a Docker image with 'docker image rm image_id'